JCVillegas/FormstackJuniorEngineerProject/README.md

 ## Notes
-Developed in XAMPP VM envrionment using PHP 7.2.7 and MariaDB 10.1. <br />
+The project was developed in XAMPP VM envrionment using PHP 7.2.7 and MariaDB 10.1. <br />
+The functionalities for this project are:<br />
 1 The web application allows to store a set of key/value pairs and a document name in the db.<br />
 2 It also stores metadata (date of document created, exported, updated)<br />
 3 Lists all files with metadata fields.<br />